 Whilst every effort has been made in building these loan payment calculators, I am not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the calculator tools and information derived from the web site.
-These loan payment calculators are here purely as a service to you, please use them at your own risk.
+These tools are here purely as a service to you, please use them at your own risk.

 The calculations given by the loan payment calculators are only a guide.
 Please speak to an independent financial advisor for professional guidance.
 Read the full disclaimer.

 What is a secured loan?